When I was a kid, I wanted to become an actor. Everyone told me it was packed with competition, but I didn’t care and took action.

 The Bottom Line

-While I took acting as a case study to express this principle, my experience taught me this rule applies to anything a tiny bit competitive (and the higher the achievement you aim at, the less competition you have).
+While I took acting as an example, my experience taught me this rule applies to anything remotely competitive (and the higher the achievement you aim at, the less competition you have).

 If you dedicate your life to one specific goal, the real competition you’re up against shrinks to barely 3–4% of all the actual applicants.

 That’s the percentage of people that are as serious as you are about succeeding.